NBCUniversal latest U.S. media company reconsidering Georgia business over abortion law

 "If the new law holds we will reconsider Georgia as the home to any new productions," WarnerMedia said.
 "As is always the case, we will work closely with our production partners and talent to determine how and where to shoot any given project."

-On Wednesday, Walt Disney Co Chief Executive Bob Iger told Reuters it would be "very difficult" to keep filming in Georgia if the new law went into effect.
-Netflix Inc on Tuesday said it would "rethink" its investment in Georgia if the law goes into effect.
+On Wednesday, Walt Disney CEO Bob Iger told Reuters it would be "very difficult" to keep filming in Georgia if the new law went into effect.
+Netflix Inc. on Tuesday said it would "rethink" its investment in Georgia if the law goes into effect.

-The Georgia law, which Republican Governor Brian Kemp signed on May 7, is due to take effect on Jan.
+The Georgia law, which Gov. Brian Kemp, a Republican, signed on May 7, is due to take effect on Jan.
 1 if it survives court challenges.
-It would ban abortions at about six weeks into a pregnancy - before many women know they are pregnant.
+It would ban abortions at about six weeks into a pregnancy — before many women know they are pregnant.

 Abortion is one of the most socially divisive issues in U.S. politics, with opponents often citing religious beliefs to call it immoral, while abortion-rights advocates say the bans amount to state control of women's bodies.